Emotional Support Counseling: Therapy/(LCSW)

 Un-clutter your life (in many ways) and find joy

 I’m a mental health therapist and my experience with many people (including myself) is that we buy things to help ourselves feel better.
 People have a need, a yearning for something more and they think material possessions will help them fill that hole within them only to find out that it doesn’t.
 Many people suffer from addiction (shopping, alcohol, other drugs, sex, food…).
 Nothing can fill the emptiness in a person but what can start to satisfy a yearning within a person is to create space in their minds, lives, homes, offices and schedule to live simply.
-The best way to start is to reflect on one’s values and purpose and to create opportunities in their lives to live accordingly.
-To un-clutter one’s mind, home, office and schedule… To have the space and time to do what makes us feel joy.
-To have enough space in our schedule to have peace.
+The best way to start is to reflect on one’s values and purpose and to create opportunities in our lives to live accordingly.
+It's important to un-clutter one’s mind, home, office and schedule… to have the space and time to do what makes us feel joy.
+It's important to have enough space in our schedule to have peace of mind.
 Our consumerism minds cause us to fill our closets, garages and storage units with things as well as our schedules with events leaving no space to have quality of life.

 I feel strongly that the practice of minimalism and the service of one coaching another person in this way of living is a very helpful tool in mental health wellbeing.
 I have clients who live in major material clutter as well as mind clutter and schedule clutter.
 They have no ideas or tools in how to clear up the clutter.
 If you are a person with this challenge I encourage you to make an appointment and talk with me on the phone for a free 15 minute consultation.
 We can then figure out if this support would be helpful for you.